pig-games/asm465/README.md

 # asm465

-Asm465 is an, in-development, native editor/assembler for the Commodore 64/128.
+Asm465 is an, in-development, native editor/assembler for the Commodore/Ultimate 64.
 The number in the name literally means 'for 65(02)'.

 This editor/assembler has some very specific design goals.